vosen/ZLUDA/README.md

 ## Building
 **Warning**: ZLUDA is under heavy development (see news [here](https://vosen.github.io/ZLUDA/blog/zludas-third-life/)).
 Instructions below might not work.

+_Note_: This repo has submodules.
+Make sure to recurse submodules when cloning this repo, e.g.: `git clone --recursive https://github.com/vosen/ZLUDA.git`

  You should have a relatively recent version of Rust installed, then you just do:

 ```